emu-russia/pureikyubu/Docs/RE/dsp_ucodes/gc_ntsc_10_jaudio.md

 ## Overview

-- Command exchanges are synchronous using Mailbox.
+- Command exchanges are synchronous using Mailbox polling.
 DSP interrupt is not used.
 - Looks easier than AX Ucode
 - IROM is called only in one place (it looks like it is Sample Rate Converter).
 DSP Coefficients not used (DROM 0x1000)